al6x/jslang/blog/rapid-ui-prototyping.md

 ![Zurb Foundation](rapid-ui-prototyping/foundation-example.png)

+Choose whatever You like more, both of them are good and roughly the same.

 You still need to know HTML & CSS but those frameworks will greatly simplify the work, also, its own sources are very well documented and are good way to learn new things and improve HTML & CSS skills.